-As at 31 December 2013 there are unused tax losses carried forward of EUR 5,098 thousand (2012: EUR 4,859 thousand) in Germany, for which no deferred tax asset has been recognized because they are not likely to be used in the next five years.
+As at 31 December 2014 there are unused tax losses carried forward of EUR 3,286 thousand (2013:EUR 3,256 thousand) in Germany, for which no deferred tax asset has been recognized because they are not likely to be used in the next five years.
+Prior-year figures have been adjusted in accordance with IAS 8 and please refer to note 4.